-- 1.1.
+1.1.
 Our primary concern is to ensure providers support people to achieve the best possible outcomes and keep them safe.
-In order to achieve this, we: - have a rigorous registration process, so that we only register services who have satisfied us they will provide good quality services that comply with regulations. - undertake both routine (planned) and responsive inspections. - have a clear, graduated, and proportionate enforcement pathway. - 1.2.
-This policy sets out our approach to securing improvement and enforcement for regulated services, including the principles and processes we follow when using our powers under the relevant legislation (Annex A).
+To achieve this, we:

+- have a rigorous registration process, so that we only register services who have satisfied us they will provide good quality services that comply with regulations. - undertake both routine (planned) and responsive inspections. - have a clear, graduated, and proportionate enforcement pathway.

+1.2.
+This policy outlines our approach to securing improvement and enforcement for regulated services, including the principles and processes we follow when using our powers under the relevant legislation (Annex A).